open-watcom/open-watcom-v2/BUILD.md

 More Details
 ------------

-At the top level there is a tool that oversees traversing the build tree, deciding which projects to build for what platforms, logging the results to a file, and copying the finished software into the release tree, making fully automated builds a possibility.
+At the top level there is a tool that oversees traversing the build tree (`bld`), deciding which projects to build for what platforms, logging the results to a file, and copying the finished software into the release tree (`rel`), making fully automated builds a possibility.
 This tool is called `builder`.
 See `\bld\builder\builder.doc` for detailed info on the tool and the source if the documentation doesn't satisfy you.

 Each project has a `builder.ctl` builder script file.
 If you go to a project directory and run `builder`, it will make only that project; if you go to